duykhoa/SaigonTraveler/README.md

     + Don't pick your phone or walk alone in the street, especially at night.

 # Human
-  - You should read [Human of Saigon](https://www.facebook.com/humansofsaigonn) to know more about human, lifestyle of Saigon.
+  - Check it out [Human of Saigon](https://www.facebook.com/humansofsaigonn) to know more about human, lifestyle of Saigon.
+  - Sài gòn xưa và nay [fan page](https://www.facebook.com/SaiGon.ngayxua/?fref=ts)

 # Resources
   - https://www.triip.me/